Afjunior18/Simpsons-Memory-Game/README.md

 ![Black Border](docs/error-click-image.png)

 - Attempts:
-  - Verified image and container sizes.
+  - Verified image and container sizes using the Unicorn Revealer tool, a Google Chrome extension.
 ![Verified image properties](docs/error-click-image-unicorn.png)
-  - Adjusted spacing between each div on the board using the Unicorn Revealer tool, a Google Chrome extension.
+  - Adjusted spacing between each div on the board.
 ![Adjust image properties](docs/adjust-image.png)

 - Initially applied a border-radius: 50% to each card, but observed that it exacerbated the black border issue, prompting the removal of this property.
 ![Removal border radius](docs/removal-border-radius.png)

-Result: While the mentioned adjustments led to a significant improvement, a slight border artifact still persisted on the initial clicks of each game.
+**Result**: While the mentioned adjustments led to a significant improvement, a slight border artifact still persisted on the initial clicks of each game.
 Further investigation is required for a complete resolution.

+## Deployment

+1.GitHub Account: Begin by creating an account on github.com.
+The platform is free to use.

+2.Repository Creation: Create a repository to host your website.
+Click the "+" button on the main page, then select "New Repository."

+3.Repository Details: Provide a name, description, and set it to public.

+4.Access Repository Settings: Navigate to the repository settings.

+5.GitHub Pages Section: Locate this section within the settings.

+6.Branch Selection: Choose the "main" branch for deployment.

+7.Save Changes: Save the settings to initiate the deployment process.

+8.Deployment in Progress: Wait for the confirmation message indicating successful deployment.

+9.Accessing the Live Site: Retrieve the link to your deployed website.

+10.Share the Link: Share the provided link with others.

+Explore the Deployed Website: Visit the live site by clicking on the following link: <https://afjunior18.github.io/Simpsons-Memory-Game/>